One question that I get asked, is “Which should I choose an LLC or an S-Corporation?”

 Each business entity has its benefits, the key to picking the right business entity is knowing your company goals.
 Once you understand your goals and choices you will pick the right one.
 Picking the right business entity can set you up for business success.
 It certainly will not solve all potential problems, but it will make running the business easier long-term.

 It is best to consult an attorney to make sure you are picking the right entity for your company goals.
-If you would like to discuss which one is right for your business, please schedule a free consultation.
+If you would like to discuss which one is right for your business, please schedule a consultation.

 NOTICE: The information on this website does not constitute legal advice and you should not rely on any information without seeking the advice of a competent attorney licensed to practice in your jurisdiction.
 This web site is both a communication and/or solicitation as defined by California Rules of Professional Conduct, rule 1-400.
 For further information, please click here.